 Doc Searls at the flipchat explaining Kolsky’s reversed buy-cycle

 We see this space in the Internet of things where every single thing is also a touch point for a relationship between you and the company.
 “This is a first person technology” Searls added.
 I’m the one who owns this cloud, this camera etc.

 “This isn’t how people are seeing the Internet of things but this is how I can see how to reverse things” he said.

 Ethan Katsch, the inventor of the field of Online Dispute Resolution challenged that idea: “The question is who owns that cloud?
 Who owns the data that’s in the cloud?” he asked.

 Doc Searls responded that “inside the automobile industry there are a lot of things happening” and mostly, manufacturers aren’t all sharing the same views.

 Ford for instance, “wants to spy on you, have advertising space on the car-browser, on the dashboard.
 On the opposite, there is VW who say they ‘don’t want to be a data octopus and let’s not make the same mistakes that the IT industry is making’” Doc went on.
 If we (the buyers) did take control of our buy cycle, this could be very good for our industry.
-And imagination is the limit he commented: “[retailers like] Tesco with their loyalty card only have limited information (what you bought but not the person behind the purchase: you see the shadow of the person).
+And imagination is the limit he commented: “[retailers like] Tesco with their loyalty card only have limited information (what you bought but not the person behind the The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar...: you see the shadow of the person).
 It’s a wide-open field”.